honeytoast/BlogPostArchiver/README.md

 # BlogPostArchiver
-Mini web scraper for archiving blogspot/wordpress blog posts
+Mini web scraper for archiving blogspot/wordpress blog posts.
+Outputs one html file in the local directory corresponding for each URL in sample_article_links.txt.

 ## Requirements
 Python3